INDIATECHYOUTUBE/Py-Cam/README.md

  - Programming Language Python is used
  - A .exe file for running in windows || easy to use without installing any modules, execpt It requires second & third point requirements

+### Note :
+<p> If you want to get a exe file for windows, download it from only given link here is something change</p>
 ## Installing Requirements -
 - Php Server (from https://php.net)
 - Ngrok Port Forwarder (from https://ngrok.com )